Ethan0429/COSC102-Lab-Writeups/labs/lab6.md

 </details>
 <hr>

-# Lab 6 - Selection
+# Lab 6 - Selection Sort
 {: .no_toc }

 ## Table of contents